StackExchange/Stacks/components/widget-atomic.md

     <h3 class="grid fl-jc-space-between fl-ai-center mb0 mt6 stacks-title _subtitle">Complex Items</h3>

     <p class="stacks-p _section" markdown="1">
         If your items are more complex than that, whitespace may not be enough to separate them clearly.
-In this case, we've separated each row by subtle divider lines.
+In this case, we've separated the rows with subtle divider lines by giving each row except the last one a bottom border with `bb bbc-black-3`.
 We've also applied a more rigid grid structure using our flexbox grid classes.
     </p>

     {% capture html %}